Lovely Momhood

 15. Charades

-This Charades game for kids is a great addition to any family’s game collection.
+This Charades game for kids is a great addition to any family’s collection.

-Some of the best things about this Charades games is that:
+Some of the best things about these Charades games are that:

 • The entire family can play together!